-^{4} Microsoft, Microsoft Hyper-V, Microsoft Exchange, SQL Server, Windows, and Windows Server are registered trademarks of Microsoft Corporation in the U.S. and/or other countries.
+(4) Microsoft, Microsoft Hyper-V, Microsoft Exchange, SQL Server, Windows, and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

-^{5} Citrix and Citrix XEN are trademarks or registered trademarks of Citrix Systems, Inc. and/or one or more of its subsidiaries.
+(5) Citrix and Citrix XEN are trademarks, and may be registered in the United States Patent and Trademark Office and in other countries of Citrix Systems, Inc. and/or one or more of its subsidiaries.